 This is why it crucial for users who regularly download torrents to use a top VPN for torrenting.

 Although free VPN for torrenting should not be your first choice, however you might want to use one on the go.
-Now I have already covered some great free services earlier on in the blog, however Redditers have mentioned some great free VPNs for torrenting as well that you guys should definitely try.
+Now I have already covered some great free services earlier on in the blog, however Redditors have mentioned some great free VPNs for torrenting as well that you guys should definitely try.
 Read about VPN reviews by Reddit users in detail.

 Is torrenting legal?